FVT-Dojo/IskingInCheckNextUI/NOTES.md

 - Create a game component:
     - This should render the startGame button
     - After clicking on the button, a chessboard should be shown

+🥫 3:
+Chessboard component:
+- ✅ Setup first version of a test
+- ✅ Setup first version of the code